Quick Look at these Traeger Smoked Chicken Legs

 Notes

-- Searing Optional: If you want to keep smoking the legs at 225 degrees F until they hit an internal temp of 165 degrees F, you can.
+- Searing Option: If you want to keep smoking the legs at 225 degrees F until they hit an internal temp of 165 degrees F, you can.
 Otherwise, pull them off when they hit 160 degrees and then turn the electric smoker way up to 400-500 degrees (or use a hot grill).
 Sear them on all sides, rotating every minute or two until the skin is nice and charred.

 - Wood Chips: the type of wood is your own personal preference, we tend to use sweet wood chips or wood pellets, like cherry wood or apple.